Auroratide/auroratide.com/content/posts/steganography/content.md

 The goal is to be unattractive.
 When curious people see something weird, they will want to investigate.
 But when they just see a regular message, they will pass it off as normal.
 Had Sullivan used steganography, his officemates would never even suspect he was harboring a secret.

-**Crypography changes how the message looks.
-In steganography, hiding messages in plain sight is the name of the game.**
+<major-point text="Crypography changes how the message looks.
+In steganography, hiding messages in plain sight is the name of the game."></major-point>

 Want to know a secret?
 The digital PNG image of Sullivan's note above actually has a hidden message embedded into it!
 Unless you already knew what steganography was, you may never have realized it contained secret text.
 Such is the power of steganography.